Academic integrity in online assessment

 - I will not seek out any unauthorised help in completing this assessment.
-Unauthorised help includes, but is not limited to, asking another person, friend, family member, third party, tutorial, search function or answer service, whether in person or online.
+Unauthorised help includes, but is not limited to, asking another person, friend, family member, third party including artificial intelligence, tutorial, search function or answer service, whether in person or online.

 - I will not discuss or share the content of the assessment with anyone else in any form during the assessment period, including but not limited to, using a messaging service, communication channel or discussion forum, Canvas, Piazza, Chegg, third party website, Facebook, Twitter, Discord, social media or any other channel within the assessment period.

 - I will not reproduce and/or share the content of this assessment in any domain or in any form where it may be accessed by a third party.

 - I will not share my answers or thoughts regarding this assessment in any domain or in any form within the assessment period.